techmanwalker/beekeeper-qt/README.md

 #### Build for Arch

-To build for Arch, imply download and use the provided **PKGBUILD**.
+To build for Arch, simply download and use the provided **PKGBUILD**.

 1. Download the `PKGBUILD` under `packaging/` from this repository.
 2. `cd` into the directory containing the `PKGBUILD`.